dvoulgari/ChIP_seq-analysis/README.md

 - Read Trimming and Filtering (cutadapt, minion): Removal of sequencing adapters and low-quality bases from the raw reads to ensure clean data for alignment.

-- Alignment (Bowtie2): Mapping the high-quality reads to a reference genome (e.g., mouse or human, depending on the organism) to determine their genomic location.
+- Alignment (Bowtie2): Mapping the high-quality reads to a reference genome to determine their genomic location.

 - Peak Calling (MACS): Identification of genomic regions where the Kmt5a protein is bound.
 This tool statistically enriches for signal over a control sample to define "peaks."